Classification accuracy as a proxy for two sample testing: Results on general classifiers

-In practice, instead of using the kind of asymptotic approximations that we have analyzed, one often employs \textit{randomization tests} also known as \textit{permutation tests}.
-For a \textit{direct} two sample test, we would do the following.

-\textbf{Permutation Test:} Calculate $T^*$ on the full data $X,Y$.
-Repeat P times : \textit{Pool the samples $X,Y$ into one bag, permute the samples, split it into two parts $X^p, Y^p$.
-Evaluate the test statistic on each of these permuted samples, call this $T^p$. } Sort all the statistics $T^*,T^1,...,T^P$; if the rank of $T^*$ in the right $\alpha$-quantile (larger accuracy than $1-\alpha$ fraction), then reject the null hypothesis.

-We would like to note the two possible ways of applying permutation testing within the classification via sample splitting framework, because of the subtleties involved.
+In practice, one often employs permutation tests that can offer exact control of the type-1 error rate.
+There are two possible ways of applying permutation testing within the classification via sample splitting framework.
 The methods below differ in the italicized text.